SuffolkLITLab/ALKiln/CONTRIBUTING.md

 1. Contact @plocket to get important information for your `.env` file.
 1. Run `npm run setup`

 Advanced contributors: If you're going to work on our docassemble internal testing interviews, do so as a contributor on this repository.
 Avoid forking if you can.
 The reasons are complex.
+If you feel a need to fork, reach out to us.

 ## PRs